-- GIS analysis and site visits by the FireSmart Coordinator to reduce the risk of wildfire hazards on private property. - FireSmart introductory sessions with targeted audiences in the District of Sooke. - Distribution of FireSmart principles and practices documents at community events85. - Release of new Tsunami inundation zone modelling mapping zone for the community.
+- GIS analysis and site visits by the FireSmart Coordinator to reduce the risk of wildfire - FireSmart introductory sessions with targeted audiences in the District of Sooke. - Distribution of FireSmart principles and practices documents at community events85. - Release of new Tsunami inundation zone modelling mapping zone for the community.